 2.1 Study Site

-The Mojave Desert is located on the southeastern border of California, with most of the land being designated as the Mojave National Preserve under the United States National Park System.
-Directly adjacent to the public lands of the preserve is the Sweeney Granite Mountains Desert Research Center (34°48′20″N 115°39′50″W), which is land owned by the University of California as a part of the UC Reserve System.
-This land is only available to researchers and classes, thereby preventing interference from public visitors.
-Located in the Granite Mountains of the Eastern Mojave Desert, the 3,600 hectares of the research center’s elevation ranges from 1,128 to 2,071 m.
-Like many other arid ecosystems, rainfall varies significantly throughout the year, though the yearly average is 22 cm per year.
-The July average minimum and maximum is 20°C and 33°C respectively, while the December average minimum and maximum is -1°C and 8°C. Geologically, the site is unique with alluvial fans and bajadas and granitic pinnacles.
-Springs, seeps, and washes are common topographical features throughout the land.
+The research was done at the Sweeney Granite Mountains Desert Research Center (34°48′20″N 115°39′50″W) in the Mojave Desert.
+The 3,600 hectares elevation ranges from 1,128 to 2,071 m, and it is protected from visitors with limited access and thus disturbance.
+Rainfall varies significantly throughout the year with a mean 22 cm per year (citation), and no typically no precipitation in the summer months.
+The long-term July minimum and maximum is 20°C and 33°C respectively (Citation).
+WHY not just state actual temps for your study - there is a weather station at the reserve right?
+The site is dominated by perennial woody and succulent shrubs such as Cylindropuntia acanthocarpa, Yucca mohavensis, Larrea tridentata, Ambrosia salsola, Pinus monophylla, and numerous other shrub species (cite species list from reserve).
+There have been 156 birds, 42 mammals, 2 amphibians, and 504 species of vascular plants documented at the reserve (citation).

-2.2 Study system
+2.2 Study species

-This study site within the reserve system is dominated by perennial woody and succulent shrubs such as Cylindropuntia acanthocarpa, Yucca mohavensis, Larrea tridentata, Ambrosia salsola, Pinus monophylla, and numerous other shrub species.
-A hub of desert diversity, 156 birds, 42 mammals, 2 amphibians, and 504 species of vascular plants have been documented throughout the reserve.
-The field work for this study was conducted from May to August of 2019, a spring and summer following an unusually strong rainy season.
-Higher winter rain levels typically result in stronger blooms in this area, with this year being no exception.
-However, an unusually cool early spring led to a delay for many thermally induced blooms such as several Cylindropuntia ssp.
+Explain cacti then your birds listing most common species documented etc.

 The avian community of the Mojave Desert includes typical species of the American Southwest, but is also home to desert obligate species which rely on plant species only found in wild desert areas (e.g. the Cactus Wren, Campylorhynchus brunneicapillus).
 There are currently over 159 bird species on the Sweeney Granite Mountains Desert Research Center (Gurin, La Doux, and Coe 2012), and a complete list of all known avian species to the field site is available via the site’s website.